Protecting Your Trade Secrets

 California adopted the Uniform Trade Secrets Act (UTSA) in 1984.
 The California Uniform Trade Secrets Act (CUTSA) is codified in the California Civil Code sections 3426 to 3426.11.
 This act provides legal protection for trade secrets and allows businesses to file lawsuits in state court if their trade secrets are misappropriated.

-5. Does California allow “inevitable disclosure” doctrine?
+5. Does California allow the “inevitable disclosure” doctrine?

 The “inevitable disclosure” doctrine is a legal concept used in trade secret law.
 It allows an employer to prevent a former employee from working for a competitor if it is deemed that the employee will inevitably disclose trade secrets, even if the employee has not yet done so.
 California courts have consistently rejected this doctrine, emphasizing the state’s strong public policy favoring employee mobility and competition.